axiros/docutools/docs/features/lp/sessions.md

 ## The Python Session

-While tmux sessions are run within a subprocess, python session state is resident within the mkdocs build process itself - no need to send and read strings via the tmux api here (mkdocs *is* a python process).
+While tmux sessions are run within a subprocess, [python][pytech] session state is resident within the mkdocs build process itself - no need to send and read strings via the tmux api here (mkdocs *is* a python process).